 Can Art Change Anything?

-The artwork was originally commissioned by the Norwegian University of Science and Technology and first displayed in Trondheim.
-The goal of the installation was to find out how art can affect our behavior towards the climate change.
+The Pollution Pods were originally commissioned by the Norwegian University of Science and Technology and first displayed in Trondheim.
+The goal of the Pollution Pods was to find out how art can affect our behavior towards the climate change.
 The initiating university hoped that physical and emotional reactions of the visitors would lead to an increased awareness for the environment and air pollution.

 For the installation, Pinsky collaborated with experts that imitate various smells.
 Dutch company I Scent produced the odors of burning plastic, grass, wood and coal.